QCrypt/website-2021/content/call.md

 __The link to the submission site will appear here after 10 March 2020__

+## Impact of coronavirus outbreak
+Check <a href="/corona">this site for updates</a> on the possible impact of the coronovirus outbreak on QCrypt 2020.

 <!-- "Poster only" submissions will be accepted after the notification for talks (7th June).
 For these submissions,  a one-page non-technical PDF is sufficient as the extended abstract. -->